What’s the difference between posture and ergonomics?

 Nutrition

 For years, I’d always eat the “healthier” option when I was getting fast food.
 The grilled chicken, for example.
 However, I had no idea that chicken was cooked in cheap, unhealthy seed oils that caused a lot of inflammation and weight gain.
 I stopped eating fast food altogether in October 2022.
 I started cooking all my food at home.
-I lost 45 pounds in just a few months.
+So, I lost 45 pounds in just a few months.
 I went from 235 to 190 pounds.
 It was eye-opening.
 To learn more about how I improved my nutrition, check out my article titled Foods That Promote Good Posture.

 As far as what I cooked those foods in, I found healthy seed oil alternatives.
 You can learn more about that in my article How to Cook Without Seed Oils.